kuuji/fleet-browser/README.md

         WantedBy=sockets.target
 ```

-## Running this service
+## Usage

+The service runs in a Docker container, so you can just start a container directly
+or wrap this inside a unit file, if you're running the service in your CoreOS cluster,
+for instance (which I suppose is the common scenario).

+### Running is as a container directly

-The service runs in a Docker container.
-You'll just need to set the `FLEET_ENDPOINT` environment
+You'll just need to set the container's `FLEET_ENDPOINT` environment
 variable.
 For example, if you running it on port `8080` on host `172.17.8.101`, you can run

 ```